 A.Dr.
 Restifo is committed to each patient’s safety and satisfaction, and he stays well-informed regarding breast implant options and surgical techniques for breast augmentation.

 It is important for women who have had breast augmentation to have periodic examination by a board-certified plastic surgeon to monitor their implants.

-Both saline and silicone gel−filled breast implants have been approved by the FDA.
+Saline, silicone gel−filled breast implants and the IDEAL IMPLANT have all been approved by the FDA.
 The FDA reported finding no link between silicone gel breast implants and connective tissue disease, breast cancer or reproductive problems.
 More information can be found on the FDA breast implant page on their website.

 A.An incision can be made in one of three places:

 - In the crease on the underside of the breast (inframammary)